 As expected, most samples testing negative for anti-AIV antibodies also tested negative for anti-H5 antibodies (80 over 82 tested samples), hence why we focused anti-H5 antibody screening on the samples testing positive for anti-AIV antibodies.
 To accurately quantify the probability for anti-AIV antibodies to actually be negative for H5-antibodies (pH5-|AIV-) and reconstruct the unobserved H5 serostatuses, we developed a Bayesian logistic regression model to simultaneously estimate the probabilities of anti-AIV and anti-H5 antibody detection.

 The primary response variables were AIV and H5 serostatuses, both binary indicators (AIVi+ and H5i+ when positive, AIVi- and H5i- when negative).
-The covariates included species, island, and year, all treated as a categorical variables.
+The covariates included species, island, and year, all treated as categorical variables.
 Due to the small proportion of samples from recaptured marked birds (32 individuals representing 64 samples over 2,814 samples) or from parent-nestling or sibling groups, we did not include individual identity nor nest identify in the model.

 For each ith sample, we modelled AIVi+ as a Bernoulli distribution: